-Ban d Demonstration of knowledge and understanding of the clinical tasks e ways of working and mate materials and/or resources in relation to clinical tasks Following, recording, reporting, and/or storing data and/or handling information in relation to clinical tasks Mar k Descriptor Mar k Descriptor Mar k Descriptor Mar k Descriptor 2 2 The student demonstrates satisfactory knowledge and understanding of the clinical tasks, that is partially sustained throughout the student's practice.
-The student demonstrates a reasonably effective application of the clinical tasks that is sometimes in line with best practice techniques and agreed ways of working.
+Band Demonstration of knowledge and understanding of the clinical tasks ways regula cation of best practice, agreed of working and ations/legislation in relation nical tasks and/ of equipment and/or materials or resources in relation to cal tasks and/o handl wing, recording, reporting, or storing data and/or ling information in relation to al tasks Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 2 2 The student demonstrates satisfactory knowledge and understanding of the clinical tasks, that is partially sustained throughout the student's practice.
+2 The student demonstrates a reasonably effective application of the clinical tasks that is sometimes in line with best practice techniques and agreed ways of working.
 The student's adherence to the appropriate regulations/legislation is satisfactory and demonstration of the clinical tasks is sufficiently within the scope of their role and responsibilities.
 2 The student demonstrates sufficient use of the equipment and/or materials and/or resources, which are sometimes applied with accuracy and precision.
 The student maintains sufficiently safe environmental practices, but errors may not always, provide a comfortable experience for the individual and their wider family/carers, as appropriate.
 2 The student follows, records and reports on information in a reasonably effective and partially clear way, with some accurate spelling, grammar, and punctuation, to suit a particular purpose.
 The student sometimes follows, records, reports, stores, and handles information in line with local and national policies, keeping some relevant information confidential and sometimes supports others to do so.

-d k Demonstration of knowledge and understanding of the clinical tasks 3 Use of equipment and/or materials and/or resources in relation to clinical tasks Following, recording, reporting, and/or storing data and/or handling information in relation to clinical tasks Mar k Descriptor Mar k Descriptor Mar k Descriptor Mar k Descriptor 1 1 The student demonstrates basic knowledge and understanding of the clinical tasks, that is fragmented throughout the student's practice.
+Band and u emonstration of knowledge d understanding of the nical tasks Application of best practice, ways of working and regulations/legislation in rela- to clinical tasks of working and ations/legislation in relation Use of equipment and/or materials and/or resources in relation to clinical tasks Following, recording, reporting, and/or storing data and/or handling information in relation to clinical tasks Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor 1 1 The student demonstrates basic knowledge and understanding of the clinical tasks, that is fragmented throughout the student's practice.
 1 The student demonstrates a minimally effective application of the clinical tasks that is rarely in line with best practice techniques and agreed ways of working.
 The student's adherence to the appropriate regulations/legislation is poor and demonstration of the clinical tasks is minimally within scope of their role and responsibilities.
-1 The student demonstrates a poor use of the equipment and/or materials and/or resources, which are rarely applied with accuracy and precision.
+The student demonstrates a poor use of the equipment and/or materials and/or resources, which are rarely applied with accuracy and precision.
 The student is uncertain about how to maintain a minimally safe environment, providing an uncomfortable experience for the individual and their wider family/carers, as appropriate.
 1 The student follows, records and reports on information in a minimally effective and clear way, with occasionally accurate spelling, grammar, and punctuation, to suit a particular purpose.
 The student rarely follows, records, reports, stores, and handles information in line with local and national policies, keeping little relevant information confidential and rarely supports others to do so.